AustenLamacraft/Theories-of-Quantum-Matter/docs/_lectures/Jellium.md

 ---

 <p class="message">
 There are many situations in which an approach based on finite orders of perturbation theory either misses important physics, or leads to divergences (often both).
-Mean field theories like those of BCS or Bogoliubov are one way forward.
-Here we introduce another: transforming the calculation of the partition function into a field theory in an auxillary field, which can then be analyzed by the saddle point method.
-We use this approach to study a toy model for electrons in a metal: a gas of fermions interacting via the Coulomb force in a neutralizing background of uniform charge density that plays the role of the ionic lattice.
+In this lecture we develop many body perturbation theory in more detail by considering a formalism to calculate the partition function or free energy.
+We apply this approach to a toy model for electrons in a metal: a gas of fermions interacting via the Coulomb force in a neutralizing background of uniform charge density that plays the role of the ionic lattice.
 This is <strong>Jellium</strong>.
 </p>

 ## Contents